moov-io/customers/client/docs/CustomersApi.md

 ## ReplaceCustomerMetadata

 > Customer ReplaceCustomerMetadata(ctx, customerId, customerMetadata, optional)
-Replace the metadata object for a customer
+Replace the metadata object for a customer.
+Metadata is a map of unique keys associated to values to act as foreign key relationships or arbitrary data associated to a Customer.

 ### Required Parameters